 The breed was recognized by the AKC in 2010.

 Known as a gentle giant, the Leonberger is expected to be confident, calm, and compliant.
 They are loyal and steadfast, gentle with children, and often cuddly with family.
 Leonbergers are intelligent and easy to train, but are also goofy and require an owner with a sense of humor and tolerance of his antics.

 Are Leonbergers Good with Kids?
 Playing with children is one of a Leonberger's favorite activities.
-They are kind and gentle, but they should never be left unsupervised with children.
+They are kind and gentle, but should never be left unsupervised with children.
 They can be rambunctious and may unintentionally knock over small children, and are also intolerant of disputes and may choose to break up squabbles between children or adults.
-They don't always understand that they aren't lap-sized, which may hurt a small child.
+They don't always understand that they aren't lap sized, which may hurt a small child.

 Though the breed is large and sturdy, children should never be allowed to climb or ride on a Leonberger or any other breed, as it may injure the dog or instigate a bite.

 Are Leonbergers Good with Other Pets?
 Leonbergers get along well with other dogs and can live with cats and farm animals.

 A protective nature comes with the massive Leonberger, but their size and bark are usually all that's necessary to deter suspicious people.
 Leonbergers dislike conflict and may attempt to break up disputes between family members.

 Though the Leonberger will never pass up the opportunity to kick back on the couch with his people, he has a high energy level that requires plenty of exercise.

 Indoor As a giant dog, the Leonberger requires special living conditions.
 More space is better for this breed, and they are not well-suited to apartment living.
 With training and exercise, they make calm companions in the home—but without, they may be destructive.